Husband. Father. Teacher. Now, Podcaster.

 My name is Michael Sandstrom and I am history teacher in northwest Nebraska.
 Growing up in rural Nebraska, I knew little of the outside world.
 I had a happy childhood, as I ran, played outdoors, and caused only minor mischief (hopefully).
 My outlet to the rest of the world, however, has always been history.
 I was fortunate enough to have teachers, at all levels, that fostered a love for learning about the past.
 Consequently, as I graduated high school, I set upon a path to teaching history.

 Post-Secondary Education Background:

 I completed my Bachelor’s of Science (BS) in Social Studies Secondary education from Chadron State College in 2013.
 A year later, I commenced my graduate degree from Chadron State College, a Masters of Education (MAE) in History.
 My selection for the James Madison Fellowship highlighted my graduate experience.
 The James Madison Fellowship Foundation is an organization established by Congress in 1986 to promote the teaching of America’s constitutional foundations.
 The James Madison Fellowship Summer Institute held at Georgetown University every summer allows Fellows to learn from distinguished faculty and engross themselves in America’s constitutional origins.
 The summer of 2016 at Georgetown altered my goals and outlook toward history.
 In June 2017, I completed my degree and looked for the next challenge.
-I found that challenge in Gilder Lehrman’s Masters degree in American History.
+I found that opportunity in Gilder Lehrman’s Masters degree in American History.
 The program allows students to take courses from well-known scholars and enhance their teaching abilities.
 In 2020, I complete Gilder Lehrman’s program through Pace University in May 2020 as the Covid-19 pandemic raged across the United States.
 My experience in this program pushed me toward establishing my own platform to research and discuss the past.